Holonomy reductions of Cartan geometries and curved orbit decompositions: Examples and applications

 \subsection{Acknowledgements}

-M.H. benefited from many interesting discussions on conformal holonomy with Stuart Armstrong and Felipe Leitner at several 'Srni Winter School Geometry and Physics'-conferences and at other occasions. \v{C}ap and Hammerl are supported by the project P23244-N13 of the "Fonds zur F\"{o}rderung der wissenschaftlichen For\-schung" (FWF).
+M.H. benefited from many interesting discussions on conformal holonomy with Stuart Armstrong and Felipe Leitner at several `Srni Winter School Geometry and Physics'-conferences, and also on other occasions. \v{C}ap and Hammerl appreciate support through the project P23244-N13 of the "Fonds zur F\"{o}rderung der wissenschaftlichen For\-schung" (FWF).
 Hammerl was also supported by a Junior Research Fellowship of The Erwin Schr\"{o}dinger International Institute for Mathematical Physics (ESI).

-Gover is supported by the Royal Society of New Zealand (Marsden Grant 10-UOA-113).
+\v Cap and Gover are thankful for the support of the Royal Society of New Zealand (Marsden Grant 10-UOA-113).

 The work on this article was completed during the workshop ``Cartan connections, geometry of homogeneous spaces, and dynamics" at the ESI.
 Support of the University of Vienna via the ESI is gratefully acknowledged.